-Summer 2021 – HIP Course Designation Bootcamp
+HIP Course Designation Track

-UCF Faculty Summer Conference
+2022 FCTL Summer Conference

-Sponsored by the Division of Student Learning and Academic Success.
+The HIP Course Designation Track is sponsored by the Division of Student Learning and Academic Success.

 UCF aims to provide students with the best undergraduate education in the state of Florida.
-To support this goal, the university will now have four High-Impact Educational Practices (HIPs) Course Designations include Service-Learning (SL), Integrative-Learning Experience (IE), Research Intensive (RI), and a new pilot Global Learning (GL).
+To support this goal, the university offers four High-Impact Educational Practices (HIPs) Course Designations include Service-Learning (SL), Integrative-Learning Experience (IE), Research Intensive (RI), and our newest designation, Global Learning (GL).

 For more information on the designations, see below.